 - Be active every day, ideally for 30 minutes or more a day (first, ask your doctor if there are any limits on what you can do).

 - Work to stick to a healthy weight.

 - Learn effective ways to manage your stress.

 Medications: If these lifestyle changes aren’t enough, you may also need to take medicines to help your heart be healthier.
 They can include blood thinners (anticoagulants), aspirin and other anti-clotting medicines, ACE inhibitors, beta blockers, nitroglycerin, calcium channel blockers, certain immunosuppressants, statins, or PCSK9s.

-Angioplasty: This procedure can open blocked or narrow arteries without opening up your chest.
+Angioplasty: This procedure can open blocked or narrowed arteries without opening up your chest.
 In angioplasty, a doctor threads a thin, flexible tube with a balloon through your blood vessels until it reaches the blocked artery.
 The doctor then inflates the balloon, which stretches the artery open so more blood can flow.
 In many cases, a tiny tube called a stent is also inserted to keep the blood vessel open.
-You’ll be in and out of the hospital in a few days or less.
+You’ll typically be in and out of the hospital in a day.

 Coronary artery bypass grafting is a type of surgery in which doctors use blood vessels from other parts of your body to make a detour around blockages in your coronary arteries.
 It’s a major operation and you’ll probably need to be in the hospital for at least 5 days.

 Fortunately, there are a number of things you can do to reduce your chances of getting CAD.

 Get wise to your risk.
 Speak to your doctor about getting your cholesterol, blood pressure, and blood sugar checked.
 If you have high cholesterol, high blood pressure, or diabetes, it’s important to manage those conditions.